Focus of Our Operations

 The country needs your inspiration more than ever

-We originally started as a consulting arm of Kano Legal Office, a solicitor’s office in Osaka which dealt with incorporation, property registration and inheritance.
+We originally started as a consulting arm of Kano Legal Office, a solicitor’s office in Osaka that dealt with incorporation, property registration, and inheritance.

 The Categories